By: Sassy Auburn

 People are often surprised when I tell them about the many benefits coffee has.

-If you add a bit of coffee grounds when you wash your hands, it can remove lingering odors, from things like onions or garlic.
+If you add a few coffee grounds when you wash your hands, it can remove lingering odors, from things like onions or garlic.
 It is also a great grease cutter for mechanics or repairmen.

 In addition to these great uses, there are also recipes and products that use coffee to achieve certain things in a beauty routine.